top of page

 Heartworm prevention is used from June to November.
 (Yes I also see Heartworm yearly in pets that come into the clinic) (if you travel south it is recommended to use heartworm prevention year round due to the strength of the strains south of Ontario)

-Getting a fecal test every now and then is definitely beneficial if your pet is exposed to poultry, rodents, other animals, dog parks, etc. Otherwise preventions should help keep them clean.
+Getting a fecal test every now and then is definitely beneficial if your pet is exposed to poultry, rodents, other animals, dog parks, etc. Otherwise regular preventions should help keep them clean.
 Remember some parasites are transmissible to humans through the skin even, EWW!

 Products: